HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES.md

 - Fuzz testing – it is the process for searching for vulnerabilities does commonly adhere to a very regular pattern like in XSS to avoid laborious manual testing, and we bombarding an application with random data with those patterns.
 We can use third party tool like intruder21 or fuzzdb for doing fuzz testing.

-- Mounting a clickjacking attack – in this the attacker will also get the access of anti-forgery token by rendering the website into iframe and setting as opacity to 0, and below to that page will render the corrupted website.
+- Mounting a click jacking attack – in this the attacker will also get the access of anti-forgery token by rendering the website into iframe and setting as opacity to 0, and below to that page will render the corrupted website.
 In below the I “Wanna win!” button is overlay on “Change Password” button

 - We should store password using hashed approach while saving the database.
-If we store it into plain text then there is cryptography, everthing is immediately exposed if the password storage is breached.
-If we use ecrypted approach, then it can also get decrypted which makes is less secure.
-Only if we use hashed approach, it would become one-way, dterministic algorithm which means that password can't be unhashed.
+If we store it into plain text then there is cryptography, everything is immediately exposed if the password storage is breached.
+If we use encrypted approach, then it can also get decrypted which makes is less secure.
+Only if we use hashed approach, it would become one-way, deterministic algorithm which means that password can't be un-hashed.

 - We should re-authenticate the user before key actions, like asking current password on change password screen.